galviy/Discord-IPLogger-HTTP/README.md

 4. Good luck.

 # Warning
-* Don't use this tools for illegal thins .
+* Don't use this tools for illegal things .